Spousal Sponsorship: Sponsor your Spouse or Partner for Canadian Immigration

 How long does it take to sponsor your spouse or partner to Canada?

-Sponsorship applications take approximately 12 months to process from start to finish.
+Sponsorship applications take approximately 12 months to be processed from start to finish.
 They are typically not processed much faster than 12 months, but they can take longer, depending on the nature of your case.

-If you have a complicated case, or the visa office requires additional proof of your relationship, this will delay the processing of your case and it will take longer.
+If you are applying to sponsor your spouse for permanent residence in Quebec, the processing time could take up to 25 months.
+Additionally, if you have a complicated case, or the visa office requires additional proof of your relationship, this will delay the processing of your case and it will take longer.

 The best way to ensure your sponsorship application is processed as quickly as possible is to make sure it is done right the first time.
 The lawyers and legal professionals at Canadim have helped thousands of spousal sponsorship applications.
 Find out how Canadim can help bring your loved ones to Canada by taking our free online assessment.